Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Diagram 6 highlights another aspect that was taken into
   consideration for large scale systems with many users.
   Often one would like to run multiple ingest sources,
-  multiple  media processing entities and make them available
+  multiple  receiving entities and make them available
   to the clients via a load balancer.
 This way requests
   can be balanced over multiple processing nodes.
   This approach is common when serving web pages,